SAPHNELO- anifrolumab-fnia injection, solution

 • It is not known if SAPHNELO is effective in people with severe active lupus nephritis or central nervous system lupus.

-• It is not known if SAPHNELO is safe and effective in children under 18 years of age.
+• It is not known if SAPHNELO is safe and effective in children.

 Do not use SAPHNELO if you: